guillaumebort/mison/README.md

 ## Implementation detail

 It follows exactly the design described in the Mison paper.
 Because there is no way to avx2 extensions from the JVM this part is written in rust and wrapped in a native call.
+Also the predictive parsing part is not implemented, but because of the cost ob building the Mison indexes I don't think it will change anything to the benchmarck for small Json documents.

 ## Benchmarks